 - By law, employees have the right to take time off work to help someone who depends on them in an unexpected event.
 However, you DON'T have a legal right to be paid for this time, though some employers may offer paid time off in this situation depending on your contract or your workplace's policy.

 - There's no official limit on how much time you're allowed to take off.
 It just must be "reasonable" for the situation.
-The Government hasn't been able to confirm exactly how much time would be seen as reasonable to take off for school closures – for example, if schools stay shut for several months – but has told us it's keeping the situation under "active review".

 - Look at other options, including taking annual leave or unpaid parental leave.
 If you do need to spend a longer period away from work, you may also be able to book the time off as holiday, or take unpaid parental leave.
 Parental leave is available for employed parents who have been with their company for more than a year, and is usually limited to four weeks' leave per year, per child – though it could be extended at your employer's discretion.
 It's important to note that it's unpaid though.

 - See if flexible working can help.
 You also have the legal right to ask to work flexibly as long as you've worked for your employer for at least 26 weeks, and it must consider your request and deal with it "in a reasonable manner".
 This could include asking to change or reduce your hours so you can look after your children.

 Other employee rights during the pandemic

 While it's not part of the furlough scheme, there are a few other things you need to know about your rights as an employee that are relevant, including annual leave and a tax break that's available if you need to work from home...

 Normally, businesses need to make sure that their employees take at least the statutory minimum 28 days of annual leave (made up of 20 discretionary days, and time equivalent to the eight UK bank holidays).